Applications Closed for Spring 2025-Fall 2025 Cohort

 Ashley Orlet

 Ashley Orlet is a third-year honors student from Augusta, Georgia, pursuing a Bachelor of Arts in Ecology and minors in International Affairs, Spanish, and Environmental Law, as well as a certificate in Sustainability.
-This past summer, she worked as a Science Communication Intern with the Odum School of Ecology, and as a Peer Learning Assistant for General Ecology in the Fall.
-Outside of class, Ashley is an active member of the Phi Kappa Literary Society.
-After graduating from the University of Georgia, she hopes to pursue a career in federal policy, with a focus on mitigating climate change and expanding clean energy.
+This past summer, she interned with the International Climate Policy team at the Center for American Progress.
+There, she learned about the field of global climate diplomacy, supported CAP’s efforts to promote global climate action through research, and analyzed the implications of 2024’s global elections on global climate action and diplomacy.
+This semester, she has continued working as a Peer Learning Assistant for General Ecology.
+Outside of class, Ashley is an active member of the Phi Kappa Literary Society, helping lead the society as its equivalent of Vice President.
+After graduating from the University of Georgia, she hopes to pursue a career in international climate policy, with a focus on advancing climate diplomacy and the U.S’ climate ambition in international forums.

 Sophie Radke